• Skip to primary navigation

 Both kids can help make the lemonade and, of course, both will try to drum up customers.

-This is a great activity to get them ready for school where they will be working on group projects.
+A lemonade stand for kids is a great activity to get them ready for school where they will be working on group projects.
 We talk about how everyone can bring their strengths to the table and work together to get to a common goal.

 Printable pages on top of an image of kitchen gadgets with text next to it.